 More sophisticated investors may also consider investing in the derivatives markets, buying futures, and options.
 Crude oil options trade on the New York Mercantile Exchange (NYMEX) and on the ICE exchange.

 Investors interested in alternative investments might get exposure to oil by purchasing mineral rights or buying into Limited Partnerships (LPs) that invest throughout the sector.

 💡 Quick Tip: All investments come with some degree of risk — and some are riskier than others.
 Before investing online, decide on your investment goals and how much risk you want to take.

 Trends in Oil Investing

-Oil prices plummeted in 2020, as the Covid-related lockdowns drove U.S. oil prices into negative territory for the first time in history.
-It happened on April 20, when investors bid the price for West Texas Intermediate (WTI) from $18 per barrel, down to roughly negative $37 a barrel.
+Oil prices plummeted in 2020, as pandemic-associated lockdowns drove U.S. oil prices into negative territory for the first time in history.
+In April 2020, investors bid the price for West Texas Intermediate (WTI) from $18 per barrel, down to roughly negative $37 a barrel.

 Forces That Drive Oil Prices